 |This Job is Ranked in|

-|Best Technology Jobs||#2|
+|Best Technology Jobs||#5|

-|The 100 Best Jobs||#6|
+|The 100 Best Jobs||#12|

 Employers generally require a bachelor's degree in a computer-related field such as computer science or management information systems, although some favor applicants with a master’s degree in business administration with a concentration in information systems.
-Database administrators are often certified for a specific database platform, such as MySQL Database Administrator, Oracle DBA, and Microsoft Certified Database Administrator.
+Database administrators are often certified for a specific database platform, such as MySQL Database Administrator, Oracle DBA and Microsoft Certified Database Administrator.

-Database administrators must be savvy in the platform on which a given database operates, says Loretta Mahon Smith, vice president of communications for DAMA International, a nonprofit association for technical and business professionals.
-"Colleges turn out people who can build databases from a textbook, but all the analysis and design that goes into building a database [at the business level] is hard to learn in college—these are mostly things learned on the job," she says.
+Database administrators must be savvy in the platform on which a given database operates, says Loretta Mahon Smith, former vice president of communications for DAMA International, a nonprofit association for technical and business professionals.
+"Colleges turn out people who can build databases from a textbook, but all the analysis and design that goes into building a database [at the business level] is hard to learn in college.
+These are mostly things learned on the job," she says.
 Obtaining a certification for the employer's platform is critical, she says.

-|Stress Level||Above Average|
+|Stress Level||poor Above Average|

-Last updated by Katy Marquardt.
+Last updated by Nathan Hellman.